Share price estimates for Sanofi

 Analyst recommendations for peers

-According to the Bloomberg survey of 26 analysts on September 12, 2016, 76.9% analysts issued a “buy” rating for Eli Lilly (LLY), whereas 23.1% suggested that the stock should be a “hold.”
-With a 12-month consensus target price of $98.2, Eli Lilly presents an opportunity to earn 25.5% over its closing price of $78.24 on September 9.
+According to the Bloomberg survey of 26 analysts on March 3, 2016, 69.2% of the analysts issued a “buy” rating for Eli Lilly (LLY), whereas 30.8% suggested that the stock is a “hold.”
+None of the analysts recommended a “sell” rating for Eli Lilly.